Solitaires

 "Solitaires" is a song by American rapper Future featuring American rapper Travis Scott, from the former's eighth studio album High Off Life (2020).
 It was written by the artists alongside Amir Esmailian and Wheezy, the producer of the song.
+It is Future's third collaboration with Travis Scott, following 2015's "3500" and 2019's "First Off".

 Composition

 The song finds the rappers detailing their wealthy lifestyles, including flashy diamonds, and living happy lives even as the COVID-19 pandemic is raging, in Auto-Tuned vocals over a trap beat.
 Future also jokes about needing a psychiatrist.